Agnieszka Radwańska: 2012: World No. 2 and Wimbledon final

 Radwańska reached her first career Grand Slam final at Wimbledon.
 She defeated Maria Kirilenko in the quarterfinals and Angelique Kerber in the semifinals, losing the championship match to Serena Williams in three sets.
 By advancing to the final, she became the first Polish player in the Open Era to reach the championship round of a Grand Slam singles tournament, and attained a new ranking of world No. 2.
 Radwańska was the flag bearer for Poland in the 2012 Summer Olympics.
 She lost in the opening round to Julia Görges.

-During the summer hard-court season Radwańska was twice one match away from becoming the world No. 1.
+During the summer hardcourt season Radwańska was twice one match away from becoming the world No. 1.
 She would lose to Li Na on both occasions, in the quarterfinals of the Rogers Cup and the Cincinnati Open.
 Radwańska was defeated in the fourth round of the US Open by Roberta Vinci.
 She again reached the final of the Toray Pan Pacific Open, losing in three sets to Nadia Petrova.
 She exited the China Open following a quarterfinal loss to Li Na.
 Radwańska won her opening round-robin match at the WTA Championships, defeating the defending champion Petra Kvitová in straight sets.
 She then lost a three-set match to Maria Sharapova.
 She advanced to the semifinals with a victory over Sara Errani, which marked the longest three-set match in the history of the tournament, but exited following a loss to Serena Williams.
 She then defeated Williams in straight sets during an exhibition in Toronto.
 At the conclusion of the season, Radwańska won WTA awards for Fan Favorite Facebook Profile and Fan Favorite Video, and was again named Fan Favorite Singles Player.